SiliconLabsSoftware/sisdk-prerelease/bluetooth_mesh_app/documentation/example/btmesh_soc_empty/readme_rtos.md

 As described above, an empty example does nothing except broadcast unprovisioned beacons.
 To test this feature, do the following:

 1. Clear the NVM Mesh settings, for example by performing an Erase Chip with Simplicity Commander, since the example has no button control.
 See [UG162: Simplicity Commander Reference Guide](https://www.silabs.com/documents/public/user-guides/ug162-simplicity-commander-reference-guide.pdf) for more information.
-2. Make sure a bootloader is installed.
-See the Troubleshooting section.
-3. Build and flash the **Bluetooth Mesh - SoC Empty** example to your device.
+2. Build and flash the **Bluetooth Mesh - SoC Empty** example to your device.
 The flashing can be done, for example, using the Simplicity Studio internal **Flash Programmer** or external **Simplicity Commander** tools.
-4. Download the Silicon Labs **Bluetooth Mesh** smartphone application available on [iOS](https://apps.apple.com/us/app/bluetooth-mesh-by-silicon-labs/id1411352948) and [Android](https://play.google.com/store/apps/details?id=com.siliconlabs.bluetoothmesh).
+3. Download the Silicon Labs **Bluetooth Mesh** smartphone application available on [iOS](https://apps.apple.com/us/app/bluetooth-mesh-by-silicon-labs/id1411352948) and [Android](https://play.google.com/store/apps/details?id=com.siliconlabs.bluetoothmesh).
 Make sure to reset the local database by pressing the "Reset local database" button in the menu "More".

 ![Bluetooth Mesh App Reset local database](readme_img3.png)

-5. Open the app, choose the Provision Browser, and tap **Scan**.
+4. Open the app, choose the Provision Browser, and tap **Scan**.

 ![Bluetooth Mesh App Scan](readme_img4.png)

-6. Now you should find your device advertising.
+5. Now you should find your device advertising.
 Tap **PROVISION**.

 ![Bluetooth Mesh App Provision](readme_img5.png)

 ## Troubleshooting

-Note that Software Example-based projects do not include a bootloader.
-However, they are configured to expect a bootloader to be present on the device.
-To install a bootloader, from the Launcher perspective's EXAMPLE PROJECTS & DEMOS tab either build and flash one of the bootloader examples or run one of the precompiled demos.
-Precompiled demos flash a bootloader as well as the application image.

-- To flash an OTA DFU-capable bootloader to the device, flash the **Bluetooth Mesh - SoC Switch** demo.
-- To flash a UART DFU-capable bootloader to the device, flash the **Bluetooth Mesh - NCP Empty** demo.
-- For other bootloader types, create your own bootloader project and flash it to the device before flashing your application.
-- When you flash your application image to the device, use the *.hex* or *.s37* output file.
-Flashing *.bin* files may overwrite (erase) the bootloader.
-- For more information, see [UG103.6: Bootloader Fundamentals](https://www.silabs.com/documents/public/user-guides/ug103-06-fundamentals-bootloading.pdf) and [UG489: Silicon Labs Gecko Bootloader User's Guide for GSDK 4.0 and Higher](https://cn.silabs.com/documents/public/user-guides/ug489-gecko-bootloader-user-guide-gsdk-4.pdf).

 Before programming the radio board mounted on the mainboard, make sure the power supply switch the AEM position (right side) as shown below.